 DIAMOND COLOR SCALE & BUYING GUIDE

 The Nitty Gritty: If you are buying a round diamond, then you are able to go as low as a J color with a great result.
 Take a look at this G color diamond from James Allen and compare it to this I color diamond.
-That is about a $1,000 difference in price for a quality that to a trained eye is so slight.
+That is about a $1,000 difference in price for quality that to a trained eye is so slight.
 If buying a different shape than round, there are different rules.
 Please feel free to reach out for guidance.
 Color comes from the bottom so diamonds like pears and emeralds require a higher color due to their shape.

 Diamond color is something not to take lightly.
-Depending the type of gold color you are making your engagement ring/jewelry with, you can really take advantage of cost savings.
+Depending on the type of gold color you are making your engagement ring/jewelry with, you can really take advantage of cost savings.
 Below I have some tips to follow as you are selecting your Diamond.

 HOW TO PICK THE BEST DIAMOND USING THE DIAMOND COLOR SCALE

 - Some stones hide color better than others.
 Let me explain-Diamond color starts from the bottom up.
-If you look at a round stone, the tip(which is pointing downward once mounted} is were the color originates.
+If you look at a round stone, the tip(which is pointing downward once mounted} is where the color originates.
 Once you look at a diamond from the top the color is barely noticeable.
-Please see example below.
+Please see the example below.
 With that said, round hides color very well opposite to the emerald.
 The Emerald diamond is flat and clear.
 Hiding color is much more difficult since the bottom and top are so close in proximity.
 My Advice for choosing the best color depending what stone you choose.
 Round: H-J Color Grades.
 Princess, Emerald, Asscher: G-I Color Grades.Other Diamond Shapes: F-H Color Grades.

 - Choose a color in relation to your engagement ring setting. if you are choosing Platinum or white gold, then its best you stick with the G-J color scale.
 If your diamond is on a yellow gold setting, it doesn’t make a lot of sense to go white if the reflections of light off the gold ring will give it a yellow tone.
 Best you stick with the J-M. If Rose gold you can choose J-K and also save money.